wolfgangasdf/iqp-book/se-1d-schroedinger.md

 This is an oscillation, therefore $\phi$ is also called the "wiggle factor".

-The second equation is the time-independent Schrodinger equation, and can only be solved when we know $V(x)$.
+The second equation is the time-independent Schrödinger equation, and can only be solved when we know $V(x)$.

 <!-- Quick check exercises: Gr 2.1a show that E must be real.
 Gr 2.2 Show that E must be positive.
 [MB thinks last one is too hard] -->

-## Probability densities
+## Probability density and Hamiltonian

 `[slide]`

+As already discussed for the case of light, now for position-space, the probability to find a particle at position $x$ is determined by the *probability density*

+$$\left|\Psi\left(x,t\right)\right|^2$$(se-1d-prob)

-Even though the wave function is time-dependent
+As we have seen, the wave function of a particle is time-dependent

 $$
 \Psi\left(x,t\right)=\psi\left(x\right)e^{-iEt/\hbar}
 $$(se-1d-p1)

-the probability density is not:
+But in the case here, and in many other cases, the probability density is not:

 $$
 \left|\Psi\left(x,t\right)\right|^2=\Psi^\ast\Psi=\psi^\ast e^{+iEt/\hbar}\psi e^{-iEt/\hbar}=\left|\psi\left(x\right)\right|^2